Structure Definition

 Let us define Structure

 What is Structure meaning?
-Many systems we know, have a structure.
+Many systems, we know, have a structure.
 Some people argue that not all systems have a structure, such as, for example, a bag of sand.

 Example of a Structure Diagram

-Therefore this diagram is a structure diagram, not an architecture diagram.
+Therefore, this is a structure diagram.

 Example of an Architecture Diagram